Peoria, IL 61630

 - Develop and promote new tools, processes, and capabilities which support Natural Infrastructure uses and investments

 - Advocate for policy and legislation which increases the quantity and accelerates the development of Natural Infrastructure projects

 - Create awareness to support the benefits and uses of Natural Infrastructure

-Caterpillar is only meeting three of the seventeen sustainable development goals.
+Caterpillar is only meeting three of the seventeen UN Sustainable Development Goals.
 Additionally, their targets are very minimal, making it difficult to determine Caterpillar’s progress across various sustainability issues.